 On the date of your appointment you will need to go to the Licensing Desk at Wigan Life Centre.

 If you have not completed the online DBS application, or do not have all the necessary information or documents available with you at your appointment your application cannot be processed.

 Please see the guidance notes on the application form for further information on the documents required.

-Please note: Your licence will not be issued until we are in receipt of a completed DBS check.
+Please note: Your licence will not be issued until we are in receipt of a completed DBS check (external link).